-Requirement Verification Read desired speed from throttle Turn throttle back and forth, ensure reading on MCU is accurate Regulate speed of rear motor and correct for error with encoder signal Set the rear wheel to a specific speed, measured with a tachometer.
+Requirement Verification Read desired speed from throttle as a 5V analog signal Turn throttle back and forth, ensure reading on MCU is accurate.
+Regulate speed of rear motor and correct for error with encoder signal using a PID control loop Set the rear wheel to a specific speed, measured with a tachometer.
 Ensure that the wheel maintains setpoint when resistance is applied to the wheel with the handbrake.
 Control charging/discharging of the battery Ensure that the MCU can read the current charge status of the battery.
 Pedal the wheels until the generator is up to speed, ensure that the battery begins charging.
 Let the battery charge level drop to 10%, and ensure that the system stops sending power to the rear wheel.

-2.3 PCB Schematic
+2.3 PCB Schematic: